 The Crimson has had 10 or more All-Ivy honorees in each of the last 17 seasons, with program highs of 11 first-team picks and 20 total mentions in 2007 and 2015.

 Murphy led the Crimson to its third-straight Ivy League crown in 2015, a first in program history.
-With a 9-1 overall record and a 6-1 mark in league play, the Crimson ended its campaign with a crucial 38-19 victory over Yale in The Game to extended the winning streak over the its rival to a program-record nine straight games.
+With a 9-1 overall record and a 6-1 mark in league play, the Crimson ended its campaign with a crucial 38-19 victory over Yale in The Game to extend the winning streak over its rival to a program-record nine straight games.
 Harvard matched the school record with 20 All-Ivy honorees, including nine first team selections and Justice Shelton-Mosley was named the Ivy League Rookie of the Year.
 Scott Hosch took home the Asa S. Bushnell Cup as the Ivy League Offensive Player of the Year, the sixth-straight Crimson student-athlete to win the award.
-In addition, the team was tabbed one of the recipients of the ECAC FCS Lambert Meadowlands Award, given to the top football team in the Eastern region of the Football Championship Subdivision

 Harvard completed its 17th unbeaten, untied campaign in 2014, going 10-0 overall and 7-0 in league play to earn the program's 16th Ivy crown.
 Harvard was the lone undefeated team in Division I for the 2014 season.
 The Crimson capped the perfect season, its third under Murphy, with a 31-24 victory over Yale in The Game, extending the win streak over its archrival to a program-record eight straight games.
 Harvard also hosted ESPN's College GameDay on the day of the Yale game, becoming the second Ivy League school (Penn in 2002) to host the premiere college football television show.